 Welcome to this live AWS environment for learning the fundamentals of using DynamoDB in the AWS console.
 This lab provides you with essential exposure to database concepts such as partition and sort keys, how to add, delete, and update items, as well as attributes inside of a DynamoDB table.
-You will also add local and global secondary indexes, and use the local secondary index to query for items in your table.
+Indexes give access to alternate query patterns and can speed up queries.
+Secondary keys allow efficient access to data with attributes other than the primary key.
+You can create one or more secondary indexes on a table.
+Query or Scan requests can be done against those indexes.
+In the lab, you will add local and global secondary indexes, and use the local secondary index to query for items in your table.

 Successfully complete this lab by achieving the following learning objectives:

 Use the AWS DynamoDB console to create a DynamoDB table named

 MusicNotes.
 Set the provisioned throughput for the new table to 1 Read Capacity Unit (RCU) and Write Capacity Unit (WCU).